wangxiaoyunanne/docs/source/interesting_research.html.md

 ### Assessment (JDO)

 I read this as "requiring preprocessing" but preprocessing times do not appear to be included in the results.
 This is an incomplete comparison.

+## Low-latency graph streaming using compressed purely-functional trees

+Laxman Dhulipala, Guy E. Blelloch, and Julian Shun.
+2019.
+Low-latency graph streaming using compressed purely-functional trees.
+In Proceedings of the 40th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI 2019).
+ACM, New York, NY, USA, 918-934. [[doi](https://doi.org/10.1145/3314221.3314598)]

+### Summary

+Muhammad discussed this work in September with the author and thought it had interesting applications to both multi-node Gunrock and to data-structure design.

+## Realtime Top-k Personalized PageRank over Large Graphs on GPUs

+Shi, J., Yang, R., Jin, T., Xiao, X., Yang, Y. Realtime Top-k Personalized PageRank over Large Graphs on GPUs.
+Proceedings of the VLDB Endowment, 13(1):15-28, 2019. [[www](http://www.vldb.org/pvldb/vol13/p15-shi.pdf)]

+### Summary

+Implementation of Personalized PageRank.
+Can we learn something from this?